cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 ```

 This function uses `cy.nodes()` to get a [collection](http://js.cytoscape.org/#collection) and then filters it with [`.filter()`](http://js.cytoscape.org/#eles.filter).
-The `level` parameter passed to `addFollowersByLevel()` and referenced throghout this tutorial is finally put to use to ensure that only one level of users is selected (avoiding repeatedly getting high-follower-count users in lower levels).
+The `level` parameter passed to `addFollowersByLevel()` and referenced throughout this tutorial is finally put to use to ensure that only one level of users is selected (avoiding repeatedly getting high-follower-count users in lower levels).
-It's inside the large `if` block because sorting is only necessary if we'll be issueing requests for JSON data (when `level < options.maxLevel`).
+It's inside the large `if` block because sorting is only necessary if we'll be issuing requests for JSON data (when `level < options.maxLevel`).
 Lastly, this collection is sorted with the previously defined `followerCompare`, which will sort the list in ascending order by follower count.

 ### topFollowerPromises(sortedFollowers)